 - Create ready-to-go spreadsheets and/or other materials so that your team is prepared to plug in numbers on the fly at the event.
 You will not have time to create spreadsheets from scratch (e.g., cap tables, exit scenarios, valuation analysis).
 You are not required to submit these materials (though you do have up to 3 pages for attachments), but you may need them to answer judges’ questions.
 Some teams submit them as appendices to the written deliverables.
 Be warned that complicated appendices may hurt more than they help, especially if there is ANY mistake in them.
 Judges are pressed for time, too.

 We recommend you arrive the evening before at the latest.
 Get settled.
 Get a good night’s sleep.
 Practice your questions with each other in the hotel room.
 The specific words you use, the tone you adopt, the flow your team achieves…all of these will make a difference in due diligence sessions tomorrow.
 Try to anticipate some of the answers and be ready with follow-up questions.
 Don’t ask anything that you should already know!
 You don’t have time for that.

 Most MBA events are on Fridays.
 Most undergraduate events are on Saturdays.

 8:00 a.m. – Team Check-In

-You’ll have a chance to check out the facilities, find your study room, connect to the host school’s Wi-Fi and generally get the lay of the land.
+You’ll have a chance to check out the facilities, find your study room, connect to the host school’s WiFi and generally get the lay of the land.
 Arrive on time and go to your study room to continue preparing for due diligence.
-Organizers will walk through the schedule and take questions.
-Coffee, bagels and pastries are usually served (check with host).
+Usually some simple food and coffee is provided (check with host school).

 Each startup has 10-12 minutes to pitch.
 No questions are allowed during the presentations.
 Slides are not distributed, other than whatever materials were emailed prior to the event.
 Take good notes and be prepared to ask specific questions during due diligence that follow up on assertions made by the founders.